When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Back in July, we reported that DfT was asking rail operators for proposals for what became the new flexible ticket.
 In the process, we rounded up a few of the flexible ticket schemes that already existed.

-ScotRail also sells 10 tickets at a 10% discount, for use within one month, across 28 of its routes.
+ScotRail, for example, still sells 10 tickets at a 10% discount, for use within one month, across 28 of its routes.
 So although rail passengers in Scotland may miss out on the Great British Railways ticket, they’ll still have a chance to save.

 - Find out more: will your part-time commute get cheaper?